sarmchar/mini-multiplayer-online/README.md

-# Mini Multiplayer Online
+# Mini Multiplayer Online - Starbots

-My first try making a video game :)
-Stackathon project at Grace Hopper Academy

-Deployed at: h

 A simple multiplayer game made using Phaser and Socket.io.

+Stackathon project at Grace Hopper Academy by Sarah Charles

+Deployed at: TODO

 Game assets from https://github.com/photonstorm/phaser-examples/